-The opening of the Royal Adelaide Hospital saw the establishment of the Centre for Creative Health, to drive the hospital’s best practice arts in health programs.
+The opening of the Royal Adelaide Hospital saw the establishment of the Creative Health Services, to drive the hospital’s best practice arts in health programs.

 International clinical evidence suggests art programs, public art and surrounding environments have the ability to improve patients’ health and wellbeing.

-To support the sustainability of the arts in health program, the Centre has been established with a dedicated fundraising mechanism and its own board.
+To support the sustainability of the arts in health program, the Hospital Research Foundation has established the Centre for Creative Health charity with a dedicated fundraising mechanism and its own board.

-The Centre for Creative Health Board, under The Hospital Research Foundation’s governance, seeks donations and oversees the flow of donations to the Centre.
+The Centre for Creative Health Board seeks donations and oversees the flow of donations.

-One hundred per cent of donations made to the Centre are directed through The Hospital Research Foundation to the arts, design and creative health programs and projects to benefit patients, families and staff at the RAH.
+One hundred per cent of donations made to the Centre are directed through The Hospital Research Foundation to the arts, design and creative health programs and projects to benefit patients, families and staff.

-Please show your support for the RAH’s Centre for Creative Health by visiting the Centre for Creative Health website (www.creativehealth.org.au) or phone (08) 7074 1434 for further information.
+Please show your support for the RAH’s Creative Health Services by visiting the Centre for Creative Health website.